darioShar/bem/README.md

 )
 ```

-## Scripts

-*To Do*: Scripts for automating experiments, training, and evaluation are forthcoming.

-# General structure and prescribed behaviour
+# General structure and behaviour

 ## Training